tinymce/tinymce-docs/CONTRIBUTING.md

----
-layout: default
-title: Contribute to the Docs
-title_nav: Contribute to the Docs
-description_short: Contribute to TinyMCE's developer documentation.
-description: Contribute to TinyMCE's developer documentation.
+# Contributing to the TinyMCE developer documentation
-keywords: opensource oss contributors lgpl docs dox
----

 This page outlines how you can provide feedback and contribute to TinyMCE documentation.